-- url (string) Absolute URL

-- user\agent (string) User agent
+- url (str) Absolute URL - user\agent (str) User agent

-- abstract classmethod from\crawler(crawler, robotstxt\body)
+abstract classmethod from\crawler(crawler, robotstxt\body)

 Parse the content of a robots.txt file as bytes.
 This must be a class method.
 It must return a new instance of the parser backend.